 When temperatures drop, experience lush fall foliage and snowy landscapes as Michigan’s small towns grow ever more charming.

-Designed by Elijah Myers and constructed in 1879, the striking Michigan State Capitol remains a place of governance and one that’s well worth a tour.
+Designed by Elijah Myers and constructed in 1879, the striking Michigan State Capitol in Lansing remains a place of governance and one that’s well worth a tour.

 In 1992, after a thorough renovation, the Michigan State Capitol became a National Historic Landmark.
 The building has one distinctive feature that separates it from the majority of other capitol buildings.
 That being its outstanding cast-iron dome, best appreciated by the spacious grounds.